By using Replypad, you agree to our Cookie Policy.

 What is My Inbox?

 My Inbox is your main working area.
-This is where you see all the conversations and updates that are relevant to you.
+This is where you see all the tickets and updates that are relevant to you.
 It helps you stay focused and be on top of everything you need to be involved in, in one place.

 Working with My Inbox

-Working on a conversation means:
+Working on a ticket means:

 • Post Public replies to customers when you have an answer for them.